Kashmiri cuisine

-The main daily staple food of the Muslims of Kashmir is plain cooked rice.
-They are typically not vegetarian, with very few exceptions.
-Meat stock is a salient ingredient even for so-called 'vegetarian' dishes.
-A joke shared is: Find me a Kashmiri vegetarian and I will give you a pot of gold.
-However they often eat vegetable curries, with meat being an expensive indulgence.
-The cooking methods of vegetables, mutton, homemade cheese (paneer), and legumes are somewhat similar to those of Kashmiri Pandits, except in the use of onions, garlic and shallots by Muslims in place of asafoetida.
+Kashmiri cuisine is generally meat-heavy.
+The region has, per capita, the highest mutton consumers in the subcontinent.
+In a majority of Kashmiri cooking, bread is not part of the meal.
+Bread is generally only eaten with tea in the morning, afternoon and evening.

-In Muslim cuisine, spices are less used as compared to that in Pandit dishes.
-Cockscomb flower, called "moaval" in Kashmiri, is boiled to prepare a red food colouring, as used in certain dishes.
-Pandits use the mildly pungent Kashmiri red chili powder as a spice, as well as to impart colour to certain dishes.
-Muslims use chilies in moderate quantity, and avoid hot dishes at large meals.
+The cooking methods of vegetables, mutton, homemade cheese (paneer), and legumes by Muslims are similar to those of Pandits, except in the use of onions, garlic and shallots by Muslims in place of asafoetida.
+Lamb or sheep is more preferred in kashmir although beef is also popular.
+Cockscomb flower, called "mawal" in Kashmiri, is boiled to prepare a red food colouring, as used in certain dishes mostly in Wazwan.
+Pandit cuisine uses the mildly pungent Kashmiri red chili powder as a spice, as well as ratanjot to impart colour to certain dishes like rogan josh.
+Kashmiri Muslim cuisine uses chilies in moderate quantity, and avoid hot dishes at large meals.
+In Kashmiri Muslim cuisine, vegetable curries are common with meat traditionally considered an expensive indulgence.
+Wazwan dishes apart from in wedding along with rice, some vegetables and salad are prepared also on special occasions like Eids.